Bursitis of the heel is swelling of the fluid-filled sac (bursa) at the back of the heel bone.

 - Put ice on the heel several times a day.

-- Take nonsteroidal anti-inflammatory medications (NSAIDs), such as ibuprofen.
+- Take nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.

 - Try using over-the-counter or custom heel wedges in your shoe to help decrease stress on the heel.